Can VPNs truly be titled, “the silent defenders of the internet data”?

 For starters, the VPN client (your application), encrypts all of your network traffic with the help of VPN protocols.
 This is the first line of defense.
 Complex algorithms are used to achieve encryption and output an encryption key.
 The data is decrypted using these keys.

-The VPN client then forms a tunnel to connect to the VPN server, which acts as the second layer of protection.
+The VPN client then forms a tunnel to connect to a server located in a foreign country, which acts as the second layer of protection.
 The VPN server then decrypts the data and sends it off to the destination website, and there you go, you’ve sent the message!

 The VPN server, however, does more than just decryption.
 It also hides your IP address and location, so you’re well-secured from every aspect.